vikash28-cloud/Medium_Project/README.md

 7. testing and deploy backend on cloudflare

-8.
-npm publish gives error
+8. adding zod validations in common folder and publish it on npm

+9. initialize frontend
+ building signup comp.